 Mysteries can also be thrillers when a ticking clock is added to create suspense.
 The protagonist faces many close calls and must overcome challenging obstacles before she can save the day.

 These are novels tend to become old friends.
 They are not page turners or thrillers, but they are compelling reads.
 You can read a chapter, then turn the light off and go to sleep.
 Cozies can be written in any genre and may cut across many genres.
 They have satisfactory, if not, uplifting happy endings.
-Cozies generally do not contain gory details, explicit or graphic sex, violence, or torture situations.
+Cozies generally do not contain gory details, explicit sex, violence, or torture situations.

 However, this does not mean that serious topics are not dealt with in the genre of cozy.
 The Guernsey Literary and Potato Peel Pie Society is an excellent example of a cozy novel that dealt with the reality of living under a Nazi regime during WWII.
 The No. 1 Ladies Detective series is another example of a cozy novel series that deals with the reality of living in Southern Africa.